-- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen per cropping season. - DO NOT apply Sharpen to mixed stands of grass and forage legumes (except dormant-season alfalfa, see Alfalfa use section) or to grass stands containing other desirable broadleaf species.
+- DO NOT apply more than a maximum cumulative amount of 6.0 fl ozs/A of Sharpen (0.134 lb ai/A of saflufenacil) per cropping season. - DO NOT apply Sharpen to mixed stands of grass and forage legumes (except dormant-season alfalfa, see Alfalfa use section) or to grass stands containing other desirable broadleaf species.
 Sharpen application will kill or cause severe injury to forage legumes and most broadleaf species. - DO NOT apply Sharpen to stands of annual forage (e.g. forage sorghum, Sudangrass).